ovrmrw/shuttle-store-sample/README.md

 Page1 & 2 is a sample for my Store.
 You can see that Store keeps and returns States & States-history.

+Page3 is a sample of typical Increment/Decrement counter with persisting data and Undo/Redo.

 Page4 is a sample of Angular2 + C3.
 Your inputs cause the time graph change in real-time.

 Page5 is a sample of a bit of complex form.
 The Component source-code is very simple (in my opinion).